smasky/UQPyL/docs/problems.md

     - X(np.2darray): A 2D NumPy array where each row corresponds to a set of input variables for which the constraint value is to be evaluated.

 - Returns:
-    - `dict`: A dictionary containing:
+    - dict: A dictionary containing:
-        - `'objs'`: A 2D NumPy array of objective values.
+        - 'objs': A 2D NumPy array of objective values.
-        - `'cons'`: A 2D NumPy array of constraint values (if defined).
+        - 'cons': A 2D NumPy array of constraint values (if defined).
 ```

 ---